Adopt a Sloth in America or Around the World. A sloth adoption will contribute to the care of your favorite animal the sloth, even from a distance.

 What does it cost to adopt a sloth?
 Well, that varies.
 Sometimes it’s as low as $25 or as high as several hundred dollars.

 Some of them even have an annual membership that you can renew if you wish.

 So your donation most likely is combined with other donation/adoption efforts to meet the sloth’s needs.

-Once you’ve sent your adoption money, many places will send you an adopt a sloth kit.
+Once you’ve sent your adoption money, many places will send you a certificate of adoption kit.

 This basically consists of a sloth adoption certificate stating that you are the adopter of a fine sloth by the name of Slowpoke or whatever its name is.

-Sometimes the adoption kit will include other gifts, such as fact sheets, photos, access to videos, and chat times with the keepers or a plush animal among other things.
+Sometimes the adoption kit will include other gifts, such as fact sheets, photos, access to videos, and chat times with the keepers or a plush animal, plus many other gifts.